Small Charity Week 2025

 What makes a small charity?

-A small charity is a voluntary organisation with a social or charitable purpose with an annual income of less than £1 million.
-Small charities are often led by people with lived experience who have deep understanding of the cause of their organisation.
+A small charity is a voluntary organisation with a social or charitable purpose with an annual income of less than £1 million… and our income is a lot less than that!
+Small charities are often led by people with lived experience who have deep understanding of the cause of their organisation and want to make a difference.

-The EPT has a small but mighty team who cover the daily operations of the charity, many of whom have personal experience of ectopic pregnancy.
+The EPT has a small but mighty team who cover the daily operations of the charity, most of whom have personal experience of ectopic pregnancy.

 What challenges do small charities face?